unfiltering/JPATH/README.md

     let outputTextarea = document.getElementById('output'); // Grab the input and output let text = inputTextarea.value.trim(); // Get the text
     let finalJSON = jpath.create(text); // Generate it
     outputTextarea.value = finalJSON; // Set the textboxes text to the json }
 ```
 # What the hell does this do?
-Converts urls into a JSON tree of their paths, complicated since this is meant for website ripping.<br>A certain website uses a little file called files.json, which gives me the path to basically every file on that certain website, letting me clone every aspect of said website.<br>
+Converts urls into a JSON tree of their paths, complicated since this is meant for website ripping.<br>A certain website uses a json file with every file's path, which understandably gives me the path to basically every file on that certain website, letting me download every file off said website.<br>
 <b>Here's an example of what it does, nonetheless.</b><br>
 ## Input
 ```